To go to chapter 1 and follow the story through from the very beginning, simply click on this link

 Keep up with the story

-Click here to read on to ‘Marcus: Chapter 22: The Gauntlet to the Golf Course’.
+Click here to go to ‘Marcus: Chapter 24: The death of the Drummond Arms‘.

 Social media feeds are an oddity.
 What you say can be seen by millions but it can also slip away and be missed with ease.
 I always post new chapters on social media (Facebook and Twitter) but there’s no guarantee that we’ll both be on at the same time.

 With this in mind, if you’re enjoying ‘Marcus’ and you want to be sure you get a link to the newest chapter as soon as it’s out, you can also get an e-mail reminder by clicking this link.
 Mailing list members also get access to printable files so you’re not forced to read it all from a screen.